ankolodz/ShortGames/JS/Squar game/README.md

-# Squar game
+# Square game
 ![](./main.png)
 ## Describe
 * You move the ball and try to hitsquares.
-Each squars has his points - value.
+Each squares has his points - value.
 Time is running out and the square value decreases, if the square value is less than -20, the square will be removed and a new square will be created.